 Medical marijuana is delivered to the bloodstream using inhalation, oral, and topical methods of administration.
 You can read more about these delivery methods here: https://www.solevowellness.com/medical-marijuana-info/pa-medical-marijuana/

-If you have a leaky or otherwise malfunctioning medical product with remaining medicine in it, we'd like for you to bring the product back to our dispensary at your earliest convenience so we can issue an exchange or refund.
+Please bring the leaky or otherwise defective medical product with remaining medicine in it back to our dispensary at your earliest convenience so that our team can issue an exchange or give you a full refund.